CentroEPiaggio/Pi3hat_robotic_systems/README.md

     pi3hat_moteus_int_msgs: contains the interfaces to use all the controllers available in this repository.
     <ol>
     <li>
-        JointCOmmand: is a message used by the joint_controller, it is a sort of sensor_msgs/JointStates message contains also the scales associate with the proportional and the derivative gains.
+        JointCommand: is a message used by the joint_controller, it is a sort of sensor_msgs/JointStates message contains also the scales associate with the proportional and the derivative gains.
     </li>
     <li>
         JointStates: is a message used by the state_broadcaster, it is a sort of sensor_msgs/JointStates message contains also the temperature, the current and eventually the second encoder position and velocity.